 These partner firms will take over as representative for our European cases and will act on our instructions.
 Similarly, we will act for them in the UK in obtaining equivalent UK protection for their clients.

 For our existing Non-European Attorneys, we will continue to be the first point of contact in all matters before the UKIPO and EUIPO, and continue to deliver the same experienced and tailored service that Albright IP is known for.
-We remain at your service and look forward to continuing our working relationship in 2021.
+We remain at your service and look forward to continuing our working relationship in 2021 and beyond.

 To any new Non-European Attorneys, we welcome the opportunity to work with you and to support you to manage your British and European trademark and design cases.